frank038/wdesktop4/README.md

 - desktop files support (programs)
 - supports the command line arguments trash:// (the recycle bin) and media://DEVICE (mass storage devices) of my file manager SimpleFM6
 - applications can be dropped from the menu of my wbar4
-- folder custom icon support.
+- folder custom icon support
+- can load a custom script to render something in the background using cairo; a sample script is provided; enable or disable it with the center mouse button.

 Do not support multi monitors.
 May have some unknown issues.